Is Sport Management A Good Major? Benefits, Salary, & Requirements

 6. You develop important skill sets

-As a sports manager, you get the opportunity to work with different kinds of people from different backgrounds.
+As a sports manager, you get to work with different kinds of people from different backgrounds.

-When you major in this field, you will develop an important skill set in order to lead and communicate effectively.
+When you major in this field, you will develop an important skill set to lead and communicate effectively.
 These skills include critical thinking, communication, social skills, and interpersonal.

 How much is a sports manager’s salary?

-Whether you choose to work on the field with players as a manager or you focus on the business aspect, you earn a lot.
+Whether you work on the field with players as a manager or focus on the business aspect, you earn a lot.

 According to the Bureau for Labor Statistics, the following are the estimated annual salaries of some jobs in this field.